CaraMcAvinchey/the-puzzle-exchange/README.md

 - The google maps code was generated using [Google Maps Generator](https://google-map-generator.com/)
 - The ordered list was styled with the help and instructions of [CSS Tricks](https://css-tricks.com/list-style-recipes/)

+## Acknowledgements
+- Thank you to my mentor for continuous helpful feedback and support throughout the project.
+- The tutors at Code Institute for their patience and support.